List of All the Brands Owned by PepsiCo | Pepsico Subsidiaries

 A Brief History of PepsiCo

-PepsiCo Inc. was founded in 1965 when the two big companies which are Pepsi-Cola and Frito–Lays was merged.
+PepsiCo Inc. was founded in 1965 when the two big companies which are Pepsi-Cola and Frito-Lay, were merged.
 The company then went on to acquire Tropicana in 1998 and then Quaker Oats and Gatorade in 2001.
-Pepsi now has products like Pepsi, Diet Cola, Fritos corn chips, Lays potato, Cheetos cheese flavoured snacks, Ruffles potatoes, Rold Gold pretzels.
-But with the addition of Quaker Oats, Gatorade sports drinks were also added to the list making it a billion-dollar company.
+Pepsi now has products like Pepsi, Diet Cola, Fritos corn chips, Lays potato chips, Cheetos cheese-flavoured snacks, Ruffles potato chips, and Rold Gold pretzels.
+But with the addition of Quaker Oats, Gatorade sports drinks were also added to the list, making it a billion-dollar company.

 PepsiCo Subsidiaries

-PepsiCo Inc is best known for its manufacturing, marketing, distribution and sales of popular beverages, food items, snacks, etc. The company has 23 brands that generate more than $1 billion each according to their retail sales including popular brands like Frito Lays, Gatorade, Pepsi-Cola, Quaker, and Tropicana which provides a wide range of products.
+PepsiCo Inc. is best known for its manufacturing, marketing, distribution, and sales of popular beverages, food items, snacks, etc. The company has 23 brands that generate more than $1 billion each according to their retail sales, including popular brands like Frito-Lays, Gatorade, Pepsi-Cola, Quaker, and Tropicana, which provide a wide range of products.

-Three of its beverage companies Pepsi-Cola, Mountain Dew and Diet Pepsi are amongst the top ten most beloved soft drinks in the American market.
-The Frito Lays Company is a global leader as it holds 40% of the market share worldwide and 56% in the US for its snacks.
+Three of its beverage companies, Pepsi-Cola, Mountain Dew, and Diet Pepsi, are among the top ten most beloved soft drinks in the American market.
+The Frito-Lays Company is a global leader as it holds 40% of the market share worldwide and 56% in the US for its snacks.

-Frito lays manufactures and sells nine out of ten potato chips which include Lay’s, Doritos, Tostitos, Ruffles and Cheetos.
-Another subsidiary that is a leader in its sector is the Tropicana as it holds 41% of the US orange juice market.
+Frito-Lay manufactures and sells nine out of ten potato chips, which include Lay’s, Doritos, Tostitos, Ruffles, and Cheetos.
+Another subsidiary that is a leader in its sector is Tropicana, as it holds 41% of the US orange juice market.

-PepsiCo subsidiaries are divided into seven divisions which are PepsiCo Beverages North America, Frito Lay North America, Quaker Foods North America, Latin America, Europe, Africa, Middle East and last being Asia, Australia/New Zealand and China.
+PepsiCo subsidiaries are divided into seven divisions, which are PepsiCo Beverages North America, Frito-Lay North America, Quaker Foods North America, Latin America, Europe, Africa, the Middle East, and lastly being Asia, Australia/New Zealand, and China.

 Each of these subdivisions has many subsidiaries under it:

-• The Quaker Foods North America - It manufactures, markets and distributes various Cereals, Rice, Pasta, Aunt Jemima, Quaker Chewy, Cap’n Crunch, Life and Rice and Roni brands.
+- Quaker Foods North America - It manufactures, markets, and distributes various Cereals, Rice, Pasta, Aunt Jemima, Quaker Chewy, Cap’n Crunch, Life, and Rice and Roni brands.

-• The North American Beverages - North American Beverages manufactures, markets and distributes syrups, fruits juices, and soft drinks like Pepsi, Gatorade, Mountain Dew, Diet Pepsi, Tropicana juices, and bottled water like Aquafina, Sierra mist, etc.
+- The North American Beverages - North American Beverages manufactures, markets, and distributes syrups, fruit juices, and soft drinks like Pepsi, Gatorade, Mountain Dew, Diet Pepsi, Tropicana juices, and bottled water like Aquafina, Sierra Mist, etc.

 PepsiCo Beverages North America

-PepsiCo Beverages North America is a sector that manufactures, markets and sells beverages to North America.
-This division has made many notable innovations, partnerships and strategic acquisitions.
+PepsiCo Beverages North America is a sector that manufactures, markets, and sells beverages in North America.
+This division has made many notable innovations, partnerships, and strategic acquisitions.
 These beverages are not only enjoyed in America but all over the world.

-PepsiCo Beverages North America sells soft drinks, bottled water, ready to drink coffees and teas, sports drinks and juices, through which it tries to satisfy a wide range of customers' tastes, occasions and lifestyles, especially in North American countries.
+PepsiCo Beverages North America sells soft drinks, bottled water, ready-to-drink coffees and teas, sports drinks, and juices, through which it tries to satisfy a wide range of customers' tastes, occasions, and lifestyles, especially in North America.

 PepsiCo subsidiaries include the most popular beverages consumed in America.
 Some of the most well-known beverage manufacturers under this division are Pepsi, Mountain Dew, Gatorade, 7UP (outside the U.S.), Tropicana Pure Premium orange juice, Sierra Mist, SoBe Lifewater, Tropicana juice drinks, AMP Energy, Naked Juice, Izze, and Aquafina.